 Provide advisory and operational support to the Mayor and designated representatives of the Executive Committee in updating and implementing the Municipal Integrity Plan for the city representatives of the Executive Committee in effective coordination and monitoring mechanisms for the implementation of the Municipal Integrity Plan.

-Contribute to the development of the Municipal Integrity Plan, monitor its implementation, and, where necessary, recommend improvements to processes and standards to ensure consistent and effective execution of the Plan.
-Contribute to the development of the Municipal Integrity Plan, monitor its implementation, and, where necessary, recommend improvements to the processes and standards to ensure consistent and effective execution of the Plan.

 Assist the Executive Committee in maintaining established activities (such as GIS, the E-Reception Hall, Multifunctional management and accounting system for municipally owned enterprise in the water supply sphere, etc.) and contribute to sustainability of these products.